-- 1a.
-Means of Program Assessment & Criteria for Success: Graduating students will be required to take part in a pilot study program towards the end of their final semester of studies by taking the Major Fields Test in mathematics by ETS; 50% of the students taking the standardized examination will score at or above the National 50th percentile. - 1a.
-Summary of Assessment Data Collected: Four students graduated, and three of them took the Major Field Test with scores 141, 154 and 141 respectively. - 1a.
+1a.
+Means of Program Assessment & Criteria for Success: Graduating students will be required to take part in a pilot study program towards the end of their final semester of studies by taking the Major Fields Test in mathematics by ETS; 50% of the students taking the standardized examination will score at or above the National 50th percentile.

+1a.
+Summary of Assessment Data Collected: One student graduated, and took the Major Field Test with score 131.

+1a.
 Use of Results to Improve Instructional Program: The current national distribution data has not been released.
-According to the past practice, the above scores are below the national 50th percentile.
+According to the past practice, this is below the national 50th percentile.
 To improve the result, we will offer a one-credit review section for graduating students.